silverorange/frontend-dev-exercise/README.md

 silverorange Frontend Developer Exercise
 ==========================================
-This exercise is designed to assess how you approach tasks required in your position as a frontend developer at silverorange.
-We are interested to see how you work as well, as what your final results are; include useful Git commit messages and comments where you think your code may be unclear.
+This exercise is designed to assess how you approach tasks representative of the front-end developer role at silverorange.
+We are as interested in your process as we are in the final results.
+Please include descripting Git commit messages and comments where you think your code may be unclear.

 Express Backend
 ---------------